Chris Glass highlights the features of the new second floor’s Adult Reference area.

-What is your favorite thing about the Johnson Level 2 renovation?
+What role did your department play in the Central Library’s Johnson Level 2 renovation?

-What are you most looking forward to about the next phase of the renovation?
+What are you most looking forward to about phase 2 of the renovation?

 I can’t wait to see what it will look like when it’s done.
 The new books and media area inside the Boylston Street entrance will provide a great opportunity for interaction and conversation.
 Our job as a department is not only to help with research and assist people in using the different parts of the library and catalog effectively, but to also connect readers with what interests them.
 The new space will facilitate both of those goals.